 A player is offside in soccer when they are closer to the opponent’s goal line than either the ball or the second-last opponent; they have become involved in active play, and any part of their head, body, or feet are positioned in their opponents’ half.

 If you feel like good about it so far, let’s keep going with some examples.

 When applying a rule like this to a real-world situation it can be helpful to lay out some specific examples to help everyone understand.

 The offside rules do this by going on to give 6 examples of how the rule applies in specific situations.

 These are to help soccer players, spectators, and referees understand how the rule applies in a game situation and help prevent any possible confusion.

 Here are the 6 examples:

-- In situations where a player in an offside position is moving towards the ball with the intention of playing the ball and is fouled before playing or attempting to play the ball or challenging an opponent for the ball, the foul is penalized as it has occurred before the offside offense
+In situations where a player in an offside position is moving towards the ball intending to play the ball and is then fouled before playing, or attempting to play the ball, or challenging an opponent for the ball, the foul is penalized as it has occurred before the offside offense.

 If you take the time to go over these and understand them it will help you follow what’s going on in a soccer game.